mboehme/doubleblind/README.md

 ```

 #Acknowledgements
+Scripts have been created by Marcel Böhme.
 This work is licensed under a Creative Commons Attribution 3.0 Unported License - http://creativecommons.org/licenses/by/3.0/